 The Central Coast stretches across 80km of scenic coastline and fringed by 41 beaches that are popular with locals and attract thousands of visitors each year.

-TThe Central Coast has 15 patrolled coastal beaches and one patrolled ocean pool complex being The Grant McBride Baths at The Entrance.
-To increase patron safety, lifeguards and volunteers patrol the beaches during the warmer months.
+To increase community and vistor safety, lifeguards and volunteers patrol key beaches during the warmer months.
+The Central Coast has 15 patrolled coastal beaches and one patrolled ocean pool complex, being The Grant McBride Baths at The Entrance.

 Each year, in the swimming season from October to April, Central Coast Council monitors water quality for swim-safety once a week and reports on the water quality of 32 local swimming areas.
 This includes 15 ocean beaches, four lagoon sites and 13 tidal baths and rock pools.
 Outside of the swimming season from May to September sites are sampled monthly.

 To book a Surf Club or to book an event on a beach, contact Surf Life Saving Central Coast on 4353 0299 for the contact details of each individual surf club or Central Coast Council on 02 4306 7900.